-Under current legislation, the Trust is not subject to income tax provided it attributes the entirety of its taxable income to Unitholders.
+Under current legislation, the Trust is not subject to income tax provided it attributes the entirety of its net (tax) income to Unitholders.

-The Trust may distribute its distributable income, in accordance with the Constitution, to Unitholders by cash or reinvestment.
+The Trust may distribute its distributable income, in accordance with the Constitution, to Unitholders by cash which may be reinvested.
 The distributions are recognised in the statement of changes in equity.

-Financial instruments held at fair value may include unrealised capital gains.
-Should such a gain be realised, that portion of the gain that is subject to capital gains tax will be distributed so that the Trust is not subject to capital gains tax.
+Financial instruments held at fair value may include unrealised gains.
+Should such a gain be realised, that portion of the gain that is subject to income tax will be attributed to Unitholders so that the Trust is not subject to income tax.

-Realised net capital losses are not distributed to Unitholders but are retained in the Trust to be offset against any realised capital gains in future years.
-If realised capital gains exceed realised capital losses, the excess will be classified within unitholders' equity.
+Realised tax losses are not distributed to Unitholders but are retained in the Trust to be offset against any realised gains in future years.